 Never let your puppy get what they want by pulling.
 Stop and/or go back if they pull.
 Help your dog learn faster by being consistent.

 What type of collar should I use to prevent my dog from pulling?

 In my opinion, the collar does not make the difference – you do.
 Never the less, the right collar can help make a difference.
-As I mentioned, I use a slip chain collar.
-The prong is a tougher version of this and both help you control even the largest, most powerful dogs.
+As I mentioned, I use a slip all-in-one collar.
+When training young dogs I recommend a chain choke collar to teach them both from the sound of the chain and the feeling of the collar.
+The prong is a tougher version of this.
+Both help you control dogs, the prong even the largest, most powerful dogs.
 If you do not like chain collars, you can try a martingale collar.
 This is a lighter version and works roughly in the same way.
-However, it does not work as well on strong dogs.
+However, it does not work quite as well on strong dogs.